 Read also: Get Free Google Apps Mail for single user.

 If you have already used Outlook, you will not be able to receive emails after enabling the 2-step verification feature.
 That is because you added 1 more password layer and Outlook or other email clients can’t ask for verification codes now.
 So, to make it work properly, you will need to create an application-specific password and use it in place of your normal password.

-- Go to Authorising applications & sites in your Google account settings to generate your password.
+- Go to Google App passwords in your Google account settings to generate your password.

 - Keep the window open or save it somewhere because it will not be displayed again.

 - Go to your Google Apps mail account – Mail Settings – Forwarding and POP/IMAP and then choose the Enable POP for all mail option as shown below.